Developing Specifications and RFPs

 Who Should Attend:

-Archivists, records managers, IT professionals, and administrators who need to define system requirements for an electronic recordkeeping system and/or digital repository and then develop a Request for Information, Proposal and/or Quotation (RFI, RFP, and RFQ).
+Archivists, records managers, , and administrators who need to understand and define technical requirements for archival systems, tools, or services and then develop a Request for Information, Proposal and/or Quotation (RFI, RFP, and RFQ).

 What You Should Already Know: